Justinfungi/Fina4350-NLP/Blog1.md

 After we had settled on the theme, we decided to scrape on mainstream news media and social media platforms.
 Considering our selection are all US technology companies, The Wall Street Journal, Consumer News and Business Channel, and Yahoo News are news media.
 Social media will focus on Reddit and Twitter.

 ## How to Scrape
+Web scraping is the process of extracting data from websites using automated tools.
+It involves sending HTTP requests to websites, retrieving HTML content, and parsing the data to extract relevant information.
+We use Python and several libraries for our project, including Requests, BeautifulSoup, and Selenium.
+Reddit has its own official Python Reddit API Wrapper, Praw, so we use it.

+### WSJ and CNBC
+### Yahoo News
+### Reddit

 ## **TWITTER**
 This section is listed separately because Twitter scraping failed.
 We first started using Twint for this, and with the workaround in its GitHub Issue, Twint was confirmed to work still.

 （这是一张没有配的插图）

 However, after a large number of requests for data, we found that Twint was not officially maintained after the Twitter API was banned, and its "until" function was not working, so we could only read the first ten days of content.
 Once the request is over ten days, Twint can only retrieve a few tweets, and other people have also mentioned this in issues, but there currently lacks a solution.